henveloper/delivery-solution/README.md

 2. Compose builds and runs the api, MySQL database is initialized by volume mounted sql commands in `./db/init.sql`.

+3. Time-wise, required half a minute for the MySQL instance to start accepting connection on local machine, api server retries in intervals of 10s.

 # Response to the requirements

 * http api is written in NodeJS (Typescript)